-The Telluride Mountain Club and the Peter Inglis Avalanche Education Fund are working together to make Telluride’s backcountry a safer place to be.
-Below is information regarding our backcountry radio program, including radio rental info and helpful backcountry links.
+The Telluride Mountain Club and the Peter Inglis Avalanche Education Fund are working together to make the Telluride backcountry a safer place to be.
+This page includes information regarding our backcountry radio program, including radio rental info and helpful backcountry links.
 Stay safe out there.

 Group Monitoring Channels–